A guide to Courchevel

 Food is a great part of life in the French Alps, and with all those outdoor pursuits to try you can rest assured it is all very hearty!
 Local specialities are often cheese or cream based (sometimes both…), featuring local meats, potatoes and green salad.
 Food in the Alps is often accused of being unadventurous but here in Courchevel you'll find more high end, Michelin starred restaurants and chefs than in any other ski resort probably in the whole of France!

-Also see: Towns & Villages in Courchevel
+Also see: What to Do in Courchevel

 Sights & Attractions in Courchevel